Lacking voting rights, Snap IPO to test fund governance talk

 "With companies like this, you think they're always fine, until they're not," Mastagni said.

-CalSTRS was among a group of 18 co-signers of a letter the Council of Institutional Investors sent to Snap on Friday, urging it to adopt a single-class structure.
+A spokeswoman for Calsters said it has also signed on to a letter being circulated by the Council of Institutional Investors urging Snap to adopt a single-class voting structure.

-Other signatories came from representatives of public pension managers like the California Public Employees' Retirement System and the Florida State Board of Administration.

-As of Friday afternoon the large U.S. fund firms including BlackRock, Vanguard and T. Rowe Price had not signed the letter.